GaPaLa/PeLaTun/README.md

 ## Overview

+If you are memory-poor, you may consider last layer(s) finetuning, but you may not be able to even fit the entire model in VRAM, let alone for inference or training.

-PeLaTun is a notebook designed for the peristaltic tuning of the last transformer block(s) and unembedding layer of the Llama2-7B language model.
-This process is conducted with a context length of 4096 tokens and utilizes 16-bit precision, while using under 8GB VRAM.
+PeLaTun (Peristaltic Last Layer fineTuning) is a notebook designed for finetuning the last transformer block and unembedding layer of the Llama2-7B language model, with a context length of 4096 tokens and 16-bit precision, while using under 8GB VRAM.

-### Intuition

-I use the term "peristaltic", as we are passing the entire dataset progressively through the model, one transformer block at a time.
-This approach contrasts with the conventional practice of processing small sections of the dataset through all layers simultaneously.
-The trade-off involves reduced VRAM requirements in exchange for significantly slower overall training time (the data proeprocessing step is very slow due to I/O, the actual finetuning of the last layer is fast) and higher storage demands.

-The core idea is that since it is known that you can achieve decent results by fine-tuning only the last few layers of a language model, including the lm_head, normalization layer, and the last transformer block, this allows for a reduction in VRAM requirements if we do this by pre-processing the dataset through the lower layers of the transformer, loading only one layer at a time.
-That results in a dataset comprising activations just before the final layers to be trained, along with the ground truth tokens for prediction, so just the last few layers can be trained with standard language modelling, just taking input activations instead of tokens.
+This notebook notices that:

+1) to train the last few layers, you only need the preceeding activations and final labels to form your x,y training dataset - to avoid loading the whole model, you can just load the preceeding layers and do inference to get these preceding activations
+2) to minimize the VRAM requirement further, you can do this inference with just one layer at a time
+3) If you are only loading one layer at a time, it is much faster to load one layer at a time and pass the dataset through it and repeat that for the next layer, than to pass a single batch through the entire model while loading one layer at a time, and repeating that for every batch - the first options uses far too much disk I/O

+..and implements an appropriate training pipeline to preprocess the dataset and finetune the last layer in this fashion.

 ### Peristaltic Inference